The JA Story

 - Partners with local businesses to provide rewarding employee volunteer programs.

-- Trains 5,000 volunteers to teach students through relevant, responsive, innovative programs in approximately 500 participating schools.
+- Trains 5,600 volunteers to teach students through relevant, responsive, innovative programs in more than 500 participating schools.

 - Implements fun, educational competitions like JA Stock Market Challenge and JA Business Week.